DrZeldaGlitch/Rule34.xxx-Downloader/README.md

-# NOTE: I am still working on it and haven't uploaded anything to github yet.
-I will release the latest build as soon as im done!
+# NOTE: This Project is dead and will not be continued anymore

 # Rule34.xxx Downloader v1.0.3